pmcgrath/eatr/k8s/readme.md

-# Create AWS account to pull images
+# Create AWS account to pull images - should do this for each AWS account we will need to pull images from - here I assume it is okay to pull from all repositories in the registry
 - ecr-puller is the default user
-- You need to create this before completing the setup, have not included in the Makefile as there are any number of ways to manage this
+- You need to create this before you need to pull ECR images, have not included in the Makefile as there are any number of ways to manage this
 	- Included a terraform aws-ecr-users.tf file as a reference
-	- Could create with the followign aws commands
+	- Could create with the followign aws cli commands

 	```
 		aws iam create-user --user-name ecr-puller